 But if you do need to filter your search further and are unwilling or unable to have a little wiggle room with dates or flight types, booking online may be your only option for getting exactly what you’re looking for.

 Another advantage to using the Low Fare Calendar is that Southwest flights don’t actually show up on a lot of third-party flight booking websites.
-So if it’s good deals you’re after, this is very likely is the only way to find them at Southwest.
+So if it’s good deals you’re after, this is very likely the only way to find them at Southwest.

 Can You Earn Rapid Rewards Through Low Fare Calendar Bookings?